-The shares of semiconductor-based power electronics solutions provider Monolithic (MPWR) have declined 6.4% in price over the past month.
-The stock is now trading below its 50-day moving average.
-However,...
+The shares of semiconductor-based power electronics provider Monolithic Power Systems (MPWR) have plunged 20.6% in price over the past six months.
+In addition, they are trading below their 50-day and...

 Here is what could shape MPWR's performance in the near term: